Savoy Hotel attack: The attack

-Perpetrators
+Assailants

 Members of the Palestinian squad included Mousa Jum’a at-Tallaqa the sole survivor, Khadr Ahmad Jaram (squad commander), Omar Mahmoud ash-Shafi’i, Ahmad Hamid Abu Qamar, Abdallah Khalil Abdallah Kulaib, Muhammad Diya’ed-din al-Helwani, Mousa al-Abd Abu Tharya, and Nayif Najd Isma’il as-Saghir, who were all killed by the Israeli troops.

 Tallaqa was tried in a military court, convicted, and sentenced to death by hanging in March 1976.
 His death sentence was commuted.
 The bodies of those killed were released by the IDF in May 2012.

 Aftermath

 The partially destroyed Savoy Hotel was completely demolished, and a new hotel of the same name was built in its place.
 The new Savoy Hotel opened in 1987.
 At its entrance is a memorial plaque with the names of the victims of the attack.

 In August 2012, it was reported that the Ramallah municipality approved the construction of a mausoleum to honor the eight Palestinians who were involved in the attack (the vote was initially reported by the PA daily newspaper Al-Hayat Al-Jadida and subsequently translated into English by Palestinian Media Watch).
-The decision to build the mausoleum coincides with the return of the perpetrators' remains, which were among the bodies of 91 Palestinian militants repatriated to the Palestinian Authority in June 2012 as an Israeli good-will gesture.
+The decision to build the mausoleum coincided with the return of the perpetrators' remains, which were among the bodies of 91 Palestinian militants repatriated to the Palestinian Authority in June 2012 as an Israeli good-will gesture.

 Fatah caused a controversy in April 2021 after its Nablus branch reportedly made a Facebook post promoting the attack, incorrectly stating that "between 50 to 100" IDF soldiers were killed.

 In 2022, the film Savoy (dir.
-Zohar Wagner) was released that dramatized and interrogated the event, in particular from the perspective of Kochava Levi.
+Zohar Wagner) was released, dramatizing and exploring the event, particularly from the perspective of Kochava Levi.